gvwilson/sensibleadventures/cloudherd/cloudherd.md

 come out and say hello?
 Or has he been up all night studying again?"
 He mimed someone drinking from a bottle.

 "Ssh!"
-But he was right---the voice and hand of the king in Stale Remainders was nowhere to be seen.
+But he was right---the voice and hand of the king in Stale Remainders, who also happened to be the least useful magician Noxy had ever heard of, was nowhere to be seen.

 Indy thumped the brightly-painted speaker's drum again.
 "The Gifted has told me that he and his companions were trying to get through the pass to Chaghan.
 An